top of page

 Don't procrastinate.
 Don't worry about the initial cost of Tuition, you will reap the rewards in your first year on the Lathe while saving money.
 Don't be shy when it comes time to book.
 Just go for it and be happy with the fact that it will be of great benefit to you going forward as a Woodturner.

-My Tuition Classes in Tralee
+My Woodturning Tuition Classes in Tralee

-I specialise in low Teacher to Student ratio Sessions of short duration where I cram as much as possible into 3 hours instead of you having to attend full day courses with groups of strangers as with other Woodturners.
+I specialise in low Teacher to Student ratio Sessions of short duration where I cram as much as possible into each session instead of you having to attend full day courses with groups of strangers as with other Woodturners.
 If 3 Hours is too short, you can extend to 4 and 5 Hour sessions if you wish.
 Check out my Woodturning Tuition page for listings and more details or read more in the Blog Posts at the bottom of this page.

 Thanks for reading and I hope to see you in my Workshop in Tralee real soon!
 David